CraigOpie/st_cipher_vs_des_cipher/README.md

 ### Python Code for DES Cipher

-A Python program demonstrating the DES cipher using the **`pycryptodome`** library can be found in the **`des_cipher.py`** file.
+A Python program demonstrating the DES cipher can be found in the **`des_cipher.py`** file.
 The program illustrates how to use the library for encryption and decryption with DES, while addressing the problems posed by ST ciphers.

 ## Feistel Network Structure